Spread work across multiple (all available) cores

 The general problem is that we want the random numbers generated on each worker to not overlap with the random numbers generated on other workers.
 But random number generation involves numbers from a periodic sequence.
 Simply setting different seeds on different workers does not guarantee non-overlapping random numbers (though in most cases they probably would not overlap).

-The future package integrates well with the L’Ecuyer parallel RNG
+The future package integrates well with the L’Ecuyer parallel RNG approach, which guarantees non-overlapping random numbers.
+There is a good discussion about seeds for future_lapply

 and future_sapply

-help for those functions.
+in the help for those functions.

 8.1.
 The seed for future_lapply